Frequently Asked Questions

 - No-cost membership with FCI provides operational and procedural tools as well as needed equipment, technology and education.

-- Those that are in between coverage due to job transitions, relocation, etc
+- Those that are in between health insurance coverage due to job transitions, relocation, etc

-- Those who are eligible and enrolled but have no available access due to provider shortages, transportation issues, limited childcare options, time off work considerations, etc
+- Those who have health insurance but have no available access due to provider shortages, transportation issues, limited childcare options, time off work considerations, etc

-- Those who are eligible and enrolled but find premiums with additional out-of-pocket expenses such as co-pays, deductibles and items not included in their plan, unaffordable
+- Those who have health insurance but find premiums with additional out-of-pocket expenses such as co-pays, deductibles and items not included in their plan, unaffordable

 - Those who are indigent and homeless who do not access traditional healthcare delivery systems